Law of Libel Amendment Act 1888

+Subsequent developments

+Section 9 of the was repealed for England and Wales by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.

-Little of the Act is still in force, as of 2012.
+Little of the act is still in force, as of 2012.
 Section 4, for example was repealed except in cases of criminal libel by the Defamation Act 1952 (and the Defamation Act 1955 in Northern Ireland), which also extended section 5 to cover both libel and slander and section 3 to cover broadcast as well as print media.
 Section 3 was finally repealed by section 16 and Schedule 2 of the Defamation Act 1996, which also removed blasphemous libel as a special case from section 4.
-The Act never applied to Scotland.
+The act never applied to Scotland.